sagemath/sagewiki_to_gh-2022-10-10/days22/greenberg.md

 People: Laura Peskin, M. Tip, Arijit, Rebecca, Mike D, Noam

+= (24.06.2010 update) =

 Level 29 gives an example.
 Using the Hasse bound we see that a2  is -2,-1,0,1,2, so a2  mod 7  is 0,1,2,5,6.
 Thus one of the level 29 forms doesn't come from an elliptic curve.

 D. Prime powers for small primes

 People: Ben Linowitz, Sam Lichtenstein, Gagan, Chris Wuthrich, Barinder, Hatice

+= (24.06.2010 update) =

+Gagan reports that the Galois representations associated to 121A and 121C are surjective mod 2 but not mod 4.

+There is only one conjugacy class of subgroups of GL(2,Z/9) which surjects onto (Z/9Z)* under the determinant map and reduces onto GL(2,Z/3).
+It is of size 144=3*#GL(2,Z/3).
+So Elkies' analysis is complete in the sense that the Galois images is pinned down.